AWS Keys + Github = Disaster (Don't Be Like Me)

 This was big for us but the engineer did not have access to our team Github repository.
 So they create a TAR or TGZ file and shipped it over to me.
 As instructed, I decompressed and uploaded the bits to a new Public Github Repository.

-In both of these cases, there was a minor issue with the code that we uploaded to a Public Repository on Github…
+There was a minor issue with the code that we uploaded to a Public Repository on Github…

 AWS Access Key and Secret Access Key